Considerations and Limitations

 • Restore, publishing, instant recovery, and export operations of Microsoft SQL Server data from replicas can only recover your data to the latest state of the selected restore point.
 Replication jobs do not copy Microsoft SQL Server transaction logs so data recovery to a point-in-time state is not supported.

-• Starting from Veeam Backup & Replication 12.1, Veeam Explorer for Microsoft SQL Server supports data recovery from CDP replicas.
-Consider the following limitations:
+• When recovering your Microsoft SQL Server data from CDP replicas, consider the following limitations:

 • Restore, publishing, instant recovery, and export operations of Microsoft SQL Server data from CDP replicas can only recover your data to the latest state of the selected long-term restore point.
 CDP policies do not copy Microsoft SQL Server transaction logs so data recovery to a point-in-time state is not supported.